tarunchy/GAIAppAgent.O/README.md

 ### Notifications
 1. The agent sends notifications via email and Microsoft Teams based on the analysis and incident management results.
-2. The email content and Microsoft Teams messages are generated using OpenAI API to ensure clarity and detailed steps for the support team.
+2. The email content and Microsoft Teams messages are generated using LLM API API to ensure clarity and detailed steps for the support team.

 ### Autonomous Actions
 1. The agent attempts to restart applications if they are down using predefined Ansible playbooks.